Bolivar Peninsula, TX Demographics

 A map of Bolivar Peninsula's Population by Race

-Of the 1,860 places in Texas, Bolivar Peninsula is the 594th most populous.
+Bolivar Peninsula is ranked the 587th most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bolivar Peninsula was ranked the 594th most populous place in the 2020 Census.

 Bolivar Peninsula's White Population